2020 is the year none of us planned.

 - Grant yourself permission to feel your feelings.

 - Go on an “information diet” – what you read, watch, and consume impacts your mental health just as food does your physical health.

 Learn more about Ellen Vora, MD.

 Deepak Chopra, MD, IIN visiting teacher and integrative medicine pioneer

-This form of ourselves, the truest self, is what Dr. Chopra calls “total meditation,” which is also the title of his newest book that helps readers cultivate greater levels of awareness and help them discover who they really are.
-In order to achieve this, one must address the seven pillars of their well-being:
+This form of ourselves, the truest self, is what Dr. Chopra calls “total meditation,” which is also the title of his newest book that helps readers cultivate greater levels of awareness and discover who they really are.
+In order to achieve this, one must address the seven pillars of well-being:

 - Stress management

 One of the most amazing things that Dr. Chopra discussed was that through nutrition and lifestyle, we are actually able to change 99% of our genetic material!